Exciting and Engaging Curriculum Online for Your Students

 “My class had a great time at the Singing Creek Center!
 They especially liked all the hands-on activities.
 They really enjoyed trying to write their names and drawing maps using the quill pens.
 The staff at the Singing Creek Center even dressed up to enhance the experience.
 We are looking forward to coming back again next year!”

 A Look at the Online Learning Program

 Guiding Principles: Sharing education and resources related to living in harmony with the earth, sustainability, and learning about historical ways, tools, and people.
-We feature Indigenous knowledge in each unit with our Native Connection component.
+We feature Indigenous knowledge and voices in each month.

 Two sample months are below.